-The top two participants of the 61st Annual Golden Chick Dallas Regional Spelling Bee winner receives an all-expenses paid trip to the Washington, D.C. area to participate in the Scripps National Spelling Bee.
-The Dallas Regional Spelling Bee is open to 4th-8th grade public, private, charter, and home school students within the 35-county Dallas region.
+The top two participants of the 61st Annual Golden Chick Dallas Regional Spelling Bee will receive all-expenses paid trips to the Washington, D.C. area to participate in the Scripps National Spelling Bee.
+The Golden Chick Dallas Regional Spelling Bee is open to 4th-8th grade public, private, charter, and home school students within the 35-county Dallas region.

 (Late Latin: supererogatio "payment beyond what is due or asked", from super "beyond" and erogare "to pay out, expend" [from ex "out" and rogare "to ask"]) is the performance of more than is asked for; the action of doing more than duty requires.
 In ethics, an act is supererogatory if it is good but not morally required to be done.
 It refers to an act that is more than necessary, when another course of action—involving less—would still be an acceptable action.
 It differs from a duty (which is an act that would be wrong not to do), and from acts that are morally neutral.
 Supererogation may be considered as performing above and beyond a normative course of duty to further benefits and functionality.

 resulting from the activity of a health care provider or institution; said of any adverse condition in a patient resulting from treatment by a physician, nurse, or allied health professional.

 a perennial herbaceous plant with straight stem, simple and alternate leaves containing white spots and flecks, making it attractive as indoor foliage.
 Species in this genus are popular as houseplants because of their tolerance of shade.
 The common name, "dumb canes" refers to the poisoning effect of raphides, which can cause temporary inability to speak; for this reason it is also known as the mother-in-law's tongue.

 the birds or the kinds of birds of a region, period, or environment